ericvicenti/leak/README.md

 ## Setup

-Other than the following restrictions, leak should work fine with existing repositories.
+Other than the following restrictions, leak should work fine with existing repositories and node modules.

-Leak can be run anywhere inside of a properly configured repository.

 The `package.json` file must be present at the top-level of the repo and be valid JSON.
 The `version` value must be a proper [semantic version](http://semver.org/).